Hailu Tekle Haymanot: Trip to Europe

 In the spring of 1924, Ras Hailu accompanied Ras Tafari Makonnen on his European tour.
 Within eight years, Tafari Makonnen would be crowned Nəgusä Nägäst Haile Selassie I. Along with Ras Hailu and Ras Tafari Makonnen on the tour were Ras Seyum Mangasha of western Tigre Province, Ras Mulugeta Yeggazu of Illubabor Province, Ras Makonnen Endelkachew, and Blattengeta Heruy Welde Sellase.
 Hailu, Seyum Mangasha, and Tafari Makonnen were sons of men who fought at the Battle of Adwa, while Mulugeta Yeggazu had fought in the battle as a young man.
 Ras Tafari and his party visited Jerusalem, Cairo, Alexandria, Brussels, Amsterdam, Stockholm, London, Geneva, and Athens.
 They took six lions with them, which were presented to a French zoo and to dignitaries in the United Kingdom and France.

 Among several anecdotes from the trip Europe, is one directly involving Ras Hailu.
 At the time, he was the governor of an important province and one of the wealthiest men in the Ethiopian Empire and carried himself as such.
 The Crown Prince, Ras Tafari Makonnen, and his entourage were being received by King George V and Queen Mary at Buckingham Palace.
 Ras Hailu Tekle Haymanot, along with the other princes and nobles, was introduced to the British king.
 In meeting Ras Hailu, King George asked if His Highness could speak English.
 The interpreter said no. The king then asked if he could speak French or German, again the answer was no. King George, rather irritated, told the interpreter to tell His Highness that he was an ignorant man.
 Ras Hailu listened quietly.
 He then asked the interpreter if His Majesty could speak Amharic.
 When he was told no, Hailu asked him if His Majesty could speak Tigrigna or Guragigna and again was told no. Hailu then haughtily told the interpreter to tell the king that His Majesty was equally ignorant.
 King George burst out laughing and took a great liking to Ras Hailu, Leul of Gojjam.
 Ethiopia was said to be opening up to the world.

 In the same year as the trip with Tafari Makonnen, Hailu was awarded an honorary British knighthood (KBE).
 In 1926, after having seen the palaces of Europe, Ras Hailu began to remodel the palace his father built at Debre Marqos in the image of what he had seen in Europe.

 On 27 October 1928, Tafari Makonnen was proclaimed Negus by Nigiste Negest Zewditu.
-Tafari Makonnen became the only Negus in the entire Ethiopian Empire.
+Tafari Makonnen became the last Negus of the Ethiopian Empire.
 Even after he was later proclaimed Nəgusä Nägäst, Tafari Makonnen never elevated others, like Hailu, to the position of Negus.